 Organizations all over the world are turning to blockchain technology to improve data storage, security, and management.
-This has resulted in the need to ensure that applications built on the blockchain network are thoroughly tested.
+This has resulted in the need of blockchain testing solutions that can ensure that applications built on the blockchain network are thoroughly checked to meet their purpose.

-As we prepare to head into the third decade of blockchain, it’s no longer a question of if legacy companies will catch on to the technology—it’s a question of when.
+As we prepare to head into the third decade of blockchain, it’s no longer a question of if legacy companies will catch on to the blockchain technology—it’s a question of when.
 Today, we see a proliferation of NFTs and the tokenization of assets.
-The next decades will prove to be an important period of growth for blockchain.
+The next decades will prove to be an important period of growth for blockchain and therefore for more aggressive blockchain application testing.

 In this article, we will discuss what blockchain testing is all about, including the benefits and drawbacks, the types of blockchain testing, the phases, and some useful tools.
-We will also create and test a smart contract using some of the recommended testing tools.
+We will also create and test a smart contract using some of the recommended blockchain testing tools with an approach to dive deeper into the concepts of blockchain in software testing.

 What is Blockchain?